Graphsignal: Inference Observability

 ## Analyze

-[Log in](https://app.graphsignal.com/) to Graphsignal to monitor and analyze your application and monitor for issues.
+[Log in](https://app.graphsignal.com/) to Graphsignal to monitor and analyze your application.

 ## Overhead

-Graphsignal tracer is very lightweight.
+Graphsignal tracer is highly lightweight.
 The overhead per trace is measured to be less than 100 microseconds.
+While profiling can introduce slight overhead, the profiling rate it is limited.

 ## Security and Privacy

-Graphsignal tracer can only open outbound connections to `api.graphsignal.com` and send data, no inbound connections or commands are possible.
+The Graphsignal tracer only establishes outbound connections to `api.graphsignal.com` to send data; inbound connections or commands are not possible.

 ## Troubleshooting

 To enable debug logging, add `debug_mode=True` to `configure()`.
-If the debug log doesn't give you any hints on how to fix a problem, please report it to our support team via your account.
+If the debug log doesn’t provide hints for resolving the issue, report it to our support team via your account.

 In case of connection issues, please make sure outgoing connections to `https://api.graphsignal.com` are allowed.